Malefic Time: Fictional setting

 Malefic Time is a fantasy universe where humanity is not alone in creation: there are other creatures, called in many ways over the years, now known as Celestials and Fallen.

 These creatures of immense power have been influencing, manipulating us and waging a war in which each side tries to crush the other.
 In 2019 the world began to sink: social structures crumbled, the world economy disappeared and riots began due to a disease that began to spread worldwide.
-It was then in 2020 when Celestials and The Fallen showed openly to the world.
+It was then in 2020 when Celestials and The Fallen showed themselves openly to the world.

 This is 2033, and everyone has in mind that it is the end of an era.
-According to astrology the Age of Aquarius comes, a shift to inward development of individuals and the rejection of imposed laws that will strongly influence human behavior.
+According to astrology the Age of Aquarius is coming, a shift to inward development of individuals and the rejection of imposed laws, that will strongly influence human behavior.

 Plot summary

 Luz – Malefic

-She is presented for the first time on the cover of the illustrated book with the same title more than 20 years ago.
-But it is not until in 2010 when Luis Royo and Romulo Royo retake the character, her story is told and the “Malefic Time” project is founded.
-Malefic is the protagonist, all the plot consists of her development and in the search for her identity.
+She was presented for the first time on the cover of the illustrated book with the same title more than 20 years ago.
+But it is not until in 2010 when Luis Royo and Romulo Royo retake the character, when her story is told and the “Malefic Time” project is founded.
+Malefic is the protagonist, all the plot revolves around her development and in her search for identity.

 Her real name is Luz.
 She moves through New York City looking for libraries and museums, she knows that there, in the old books and ancient paintings are all the keys to understand this new world and to find out who she is.

-In the dilapidated warehouse where she lives there are hundreds of books and papers that she brings from her walks through the city libraries, all of them with apocalyptic themes, Romanesque paintings books, books of Masons, witchcraft, alchemy, notes of prophets and seers, oriental writings, Aztec and African art, reproductions of paintings from ancient times, Greek mythology or Egyptian hieroglyphics studies.
+In the dilapidated warehouse where she lives there are hundreds of books and papers that she brings from her walks through the city libraries, all of them with apocalyptic themes, Romanesque paintings books, books of Masons, witchcraft, alchemy, notes of prophets and seers, oriental writings, Aztec and African arts, reproductions of paintings from ancient times, Greek mythology or Egyptian hieroglyphics studies.
 All part of a puzzle about the final judgment.

-The search for identity, answer her questions, the cracks and falls are what determine her.
-It is a broken character built on the bipolarity between her power, determination, great resolute and combat skills, and her apparent role in the future destiny against the huge fragility supposed by the doubts, questions, and frequent states of obsession, disease, collapse and trance.
+Her search for identity answer her questions, the cracks and falls are what determine her.
+She is a broken character built on bipolarity between her power, determination, great resolute and combat skills, and her apparent role in the future against the huge fragility supposed by doubts, questions, and frequent states of obsession, disease, collapse and trance.
 She is a charismatic character with multiple layers that make her an atypical heroine/anti-heroine through which the deep folds and nuances of the story are known.

-The course of his journey is from New York City to Tokyo and Paris.
+The course of her journey is from New York City to Tokyo and Paris.
 On a trip of spiritual quest.
 A road full of mysticism and forbidden topics by the current culture.
-A symbol of change for the man.
+A symbol of change for men.
 An uprising against the oppression of the laws and regulations that govern the world.